-Controlling shareholders The following table summarizes the percentage of our outstan controlling shareholders after giving effect to the combined of rights to purchase newly issued shares and treasury shares and that our controlling shareholders do not exercise any of their p newly issued and treasury shares: offering, the exercise of preemptive ad the over-allotment option, assuming No Exercise Full Exercise No exercise of preemptive rights 55.1% Full exercise of preemptive rights to purchase newly issued shares 52.6% Full exercise of preemptive rights to purchase newly issued shares and treasury shares (2) 52.5% Assumes full exercise of preemptive rights by all shareholders purchase newly issued shares.
+Controlling shareholders The following table summarizes the percentage of our outstat controlling shareholders after giving effect to the combined or rights to purchase newly issued shares and treasury shares and that our controlling shareholders do not exercise any of their newly issued and treasury shares: ed offering, the exercise of preemptive s and the over-allotment option, assuming No Exercise Full Exercise No exercise of preemptive rights 55.1% 54.4% Full exercise of preemptive rights to purchase newly issued shares 52.6% 51.9% Full exercise of preemptive rights to purchase newly issued shares and treasury shares (2) 52.5% 51.8% Assumes full exercise of preemptive rights by all shareholder to purchase newly issued shares.
 Assumes full exercise of preemptive rights by all shareholders of purchase newly issued shares and treasury shares.
-As long as the controlling shareholders beneficially own a common stock, they will be able to elect a majority of our outcome of the voting on substantially all actions that requ "Principal shareholders" and "Description of share capital - rights". her than the controlling so majority of the outsta directors and to deter ire shareholder appro- hareholders to anding shares of mine the oval.
-See
+As long as the controlling shareholders beneficially own a of common stock, they will be able to elect a majority of o outcome of the voting on substantially all actions that requ "Principal shareholders" and "Description of share capital voting rights". her than the controlling majority of the outs ur directors and to d ire shareholder appr shareholders to standing shares letermine the roval.
+See shares of common stock.

-Dividends The owners of ADSs will be entitled to receive dividends to the same extent as the owners of shares of common stock.
 Holders of ADRs on the applicable record dates will be entitled to receive dividends paid on the shares of common stock represented by the ADSs evidenced by such ADRs.
 Dividends received by holders of ADRs will be paid in U.S. dollars net of currency exchange expenses of the Depositary and will be subject to Chilean withholding tax, currently imposed at the rate of 35% (which may be subject to credits in certain cases as described under "Taxation").
 Pursuant to Chilean law, we are generally required to pay annual dividends equal to not less than 30% of our consolidated net income for the year, unless otherwise approved by unanimous vote of all issued and outstanding shares.
 See "Dividends and dividend policy", "Description of share capital", "Description of American Depositary Receipts" and "Taxation".
-Voting rights Holders of common stock are entitled to one vote per share of common stock.
+Holders of common stock are entitled to one vote per share of common stock.
 Subject to Chilean law and the terms of the deposit agreement among us and The Bank of New York and the holders of the ADSs, holders of ADSs will have the right to instruct The Bank of New York how to vote the number of shares of common stock represented by their ADSs.
 See "Description of share capital" and "Description of American Depositary Receipts".
-New York Stock Exchange symbol for the ADSs "MYS" The ADSs Each ADS represents 50 shares of our common stock held by Banco Santander-Chile, as custodian of The Bank of New York, the Depositary.
+"MYS" Each ADS represents 50 shares of our common stock held by Banco Santander-Chile, as custodian of The Bank of New York, the Depositary.
 The ADSs will be evidenced by American depositary receipts, or ADRs.
-Risk factors See "Risk factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs.
-3650, Piso 10, Las Condes, Santiago, Chile.
-Our telephone number is 56-2-350-6000 and our incorporated into this prospectus and is not part of this prospectus.
+See "Risk factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in our ADSs. o 3650, Piso 10, Las Condes, Santiago, Chile.
+Our telephone number is 56-2-350-6000 and our t incorporated into this prospectus and is not part of this prospectus.